My Name Is Khan: Box office records

 My Name Is Khan created several records, both in India and around the world.
 In India, the film smashed the record for a Bollywood release in the month of February, breaking the previous two-year record held by Jodhaa Akbar (2008).
 The film also broke the record for a Bollywood release in the first quarter of the year, breaking the previous two-year record held by Race (2008).

 Overseas, it became the highest-grossing Indian film in overseas markets at the time, and the first Indian film to gross over ₹1 billion overseas.
 In the UK, the film broke the four-year record of Kabhi Alvida Naa Kehna (2006), and became the highest-grossing Bollywood film in the UK.
 In the Middle East, it is also the highest-grossing Bollywood film.

 Awards

 In 2017, Khan was honoured at the San Francisco Film festival for his role in the film, seven years after the release of MNIK.

-Music

-The soundtrack is composed by the musical trio Shankar–Ehsaan–Loy, who previously teamed up with Johar for his previous films Kal Ho Naa Ho (2003) and Kabhi Alvida Naa Kehna (2006).
-The lyrics are penned by Niranjan Iyengar.
-The audio rights of the film were purchased by Sony Music Entertainment, which had also previously released music for all of Johar's past releases, which gained global musical success.
-The album was released on 1 January 2010.
-The musical soundtrack consists of 6 original songs and 4 bonus tracks that are taken from Johar's previous successful films featuring Khan.
-The soundtrack includes one instrumental called "Khan Theme", composed by Indrajit Sharma and the strings for the song are performed by the Bombay Film Orchestra.
-The songs such as "Noor-e-Khuda" blend western bar blues and techno sounds with Indian classical styles such as Sufi and Hindustani.
-The song "Allah hi Rahem" sung by Ustad Rashid Khan is another example of Sufi thematic song.
-The soundtrack is thus representative of the "indie fusion genre".
-Unlike all of Johar's other films, none of the songs plays in lip-sync format, instead playing in the background.

-Although Iyengar is alone credited for writing the lyrics for the songs, he penned the only two Sufi songs in the film, "Sajda" and "Allah Hi Rahem".
-Shankar–Ehsaan–Loy's previous collaborator Javed Akhtar was approached to write the lyrics for the remaining three songs.
-Earlier, it was reported that Akhtar refused to write lyrics because he did not want to share credits with another lyricist.
-Later, Johar confirmed that Akhtar penned the remaining songs, but did not want to be credited as lyricist when the soundtrack released.
-Akhtar confirmed this and said, "I don't like to share the credits.
-I would have got the publicity but the other person, who has done a fine job, wouldn't have.
-I have read the songs penned by Niranjan and I think he has done a great job."